jazenwong/wong-blog/_posts/essay/2024-02-04-reflections-white-kenya-hara.markdown

 This is a concept that’s important to any field, whether it be in business or art.
 When you start off with white and free yourself of any pre-conceptions, you can invoke clarity.
 White doesn't have to be a blank piece of paper or an empty room, it can also appear via seemingly random phenomena, [like when Fan Hui played against AlphaGo](/move-78).

 > "It’s just when I play AlphaGo, it shows me something.
-I see the world different, before everything begin.
+I see the world [differently], before everything [began].
 What is real thing inside Go game?
 Maybe [it] can show humans something we never discover.
 Maybe it’s beautiful." - Fan Hui, AlphaGo

 > "When knowledge and other habitual ways of thinking about things sinks to the bottom of our consciousness, that thing we call “understanding” floats to the surface like pure white paper." - Kenya Hara, "White"